gbv/coli-conc.gbv.de/en/coli-ana.md

 A brief introduction to coli-ana was given at: [in this Code4Lib 2021 lightening talk](https://www.youtube.com/watch?v=pIY65nr8Byo&t=1441s).

-The primary application of coli-ana is to enrich the [K10plus union catalog](https://www.bszgbv.de/services/k10plus/).
+The primary goal of coli-ana is to enrich the [K10plus union catalog](https://www.bszgbv.de/services/k10plus/).
 Bibliographic records with DDC number will be extended [in PICA format](https://format.k10plus.de/k10plushelp.pl?cmd=kat&val=5400&katalog=Standard).

 More information about coli-ana can be found in the presentation [Automatic Analysis of DDC Numbers based on MARC21](https://www.gbv.de/Verbundzentrale/Publikationen/publikationen-der-vzg-2016/pdf/reiner_160425_EDUG_Symposium.pdf) given by Ulrike Reiner at the EDUG Symposium 2016 and in the article [Automatic Analysis of Dewey Decimal Classification Notations](https://www.gbv.de/Verbundzentrale/Publikationen/2008/2008/pdf/pdf_3936.pdf) (2008).
 An earlier attempt to decompose DDC numbers was conducted by Songqiao Liu, see the article [Decomposing DDC Synthesized Numbers](http://archive.ifla.org/IV/ifla62/62-sonl.htm) (1996).